 Compass supports children’s education in Vanuatu

 Compass is supporting the education of secondary school children in the Pacific island state of Vanuatu.
-Mike Hudson and his wife Diana spent the summer of 2010 at St Patrick's College investigating how an independent school in the UK could develop its relationship with the college and provide voluntary support.
+Mike Hudson and his wife Diana spent time at St Patrick’s College investigating how an independent school in the UK could develop its relationship with the college and provide voluntary support.

-Since parents have to pay for secondary education in Vanuatu, they recommended that a bursary scheme be established to subsidise fees of bright and hard working children who would otherwise have to end their education.
-Over £10,000 has been raised for ten bursaries and the target is to increase this to 20.
+Since parents have to pay for secondary education in Vanuatu, they recommended that a bursary scheme be established to subsidise fees of bright and hard-working children who have to end their education if parents cannot afford the fees.
+Over £10,000 has been raised for ten bursaries (for either three or five years) and the target is to increase this to 20.